randombeeper/JamesDevDocsSrc/docs/intro.md

 npm run start
 ```

-The `cd` command changes the directory you're working with.
-In order to work with your newly created Docusaurus site, you'll need to navigate the terminal there.

 The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.
 Open `docs/intro.md` (this page) and edit some lines: the site **reloads automatically** and displays your changes.

+## Check your site into GitHub
+## Deploy to a branch
+## Setup Search